Shopify/javascript/packages/eslint-plugin-shopify/docs/rules/restrict-full-import.md

 ## When Not To Use It

-If you do not want to restrict from full imports from modules, you can safely disable this rule.
+If you do not want to restrict default imports from any modules, you can safely disable this rule.